 Liquid Waste Storage Structures

-Liquid waste storage structures must be designed, constructed, operated and maintained to contain all manure, litter, feed, process wastewater, and other organic by-products including the contaminated runoff and direct precipitation from a 25-year, 24-hour rainfall event.Liquid waste storage structures must be designed, constructed, and maintained to have a maximum water specific discharge of 1x10-6cm3/cm2/s without consideration for manure sealing and there must be a minimum of two feet of vertical separation between the bottom of the waste storage pond (inside the pond above the liner) and the seasonal high water table.
+Liquid waste storage structures must be designed, constructed, operated, and maintained to prevent discharges to surface water and groundwater, maintain adequate freeboard, and to contain all manure, litter, feed, process wastewater, and other organic by-products including the contaminated runoff and direct precipitation from a 100-year, 24-hour rainfall event.

+The design storage volume must equal the sum of:

+a) Double the estimated volume of manure, litter, process wastewater, and other wastes accumulated during the storage period;

+b) The normal precipitation less evaporation during the storage period for the location of the facility;

+c) The normal runoff during the storage period into the storage structure for the location of the facility;

+d) Direct precipitation from the 100-year 24-hour precipitation event for the location of the facility;

+e) Runoff from the 100-year 24-hour precipitation event from the Production area into the storage structure for the location of the facility;

+f) Residual solids after liquids are removed;

+g) Necessary freeboard to maintain structural integrity.
+After settlement, the top of the embankment shall be at least 1 foot above the surrounding grade, or greater than the minimum determined by the current NRCS Conservation Practice Standard Code 313, whichever is greater; and

+h) A minimum treatment volume, in the case of treatment lagoons.

+Liquid storage structures must be lined to prevent discharges of pollutants to groundwater.

+There must be a minimum of two feet of vertical separation between the bottom of the waste storage pond (from the bottom of the liner) and the seasonal high water table.

 Design and installation of waste storage ponds and other liquid storage structures being built, expanded, or having major refurbishment must be overseen by a licensed professional engineer.

-Permittees must have a depth gauge in each liquid storage structure that clearly indicates the minimum capacity necessary to contain the contaminated runoff and direct precipitation from a 25-year, 24 hour precipitation event and still have design freeboard.
+Permittees must have a depth gauge in each liquid storage structure that clearly indicates the minimum capacity necessary to contain the contaminated runoff and direct precipitation from a 100-year, 24 hour precipitation event and still have design freeboard.
+The marker shall be visible from the top of the levee.

 Solid Materials Storage Facilities

-Permittees must design, install, implement and maintain effective pollution prevention measures to minimize the discharge of pollutants from solid manure, litter, compost, and feed storage areas.
+Permittees must design, install, implement and maintain effective pollution prevention measures to prevent the discharge of pollutants from solid manure, litter, compost, and feed storage areas.
 At a minimum:

-Locate structures on impervious surfaces (such as concrete) or soil pads with low permeability.
+Locate structures on impervious surfaces (such as concrete) or soil pads with low permeability, < 10-4 cm/sec at 95% compaction.

+Manure storage facilities shall be constructed on surfaces with a minimum 2% slope, to prevent ponding.

 Direct contaminated runoff to structures designed to store liquid manure and process wastewater or through a vegetated treatment area designed and operated in accordance with S4.B Production Area Run-off Controls.

-If the storage area is covered (e.g. tarp, roof), divert clean water in accordance with special condition S4.E Diversion of Clean Water.
+Cover all storage areas (e.g. tarp, roof), divert clean water in accordance with special condition S4.E Diversion of Clean Water.